renovate-bot/khulnasoft-lab-_-pr-insight/docs/docs/installation/gitlab.md

 ## Run a GitLab webhook server

-1. From the GitLab workspace or group, create an access token with "Reporter" role ("Developer" if using Pro version of the insight) and "api" scope.
+1. From the GitLab workspace or group, create an access token with "Reporter" role ("Developer" if using Pro version of the agent) and "api" scope.

 2. Generate a random secret for your app, and save it for later.
 For example, you can use: